-Victorian Legal Admissions Board and the Board of Examiners jointly regulate entry to the Legal Profession in Victoria and as such approve law courses offered for admission.
-Deakin University's, School of Law is approved by VLAB to provide academic law courses that meet the academic requirement of the Priestley 11 and admission to practice law in Victoria.
+Victorian Legal Admissions Board (VLAB) and the Board of Examiners jointly regulate entry to the legal profession in Victoria and as such approve law courses offered for admission.
+Deakin Law School is approved by VLAB to provide academic law courses that meet the academic requirement of the Priestley 11 and admission to practice law in Victoria.

-If another institution offers a non-core law unit or units not offered at Deakin that you want to undertake as part of your course (that works with your enrolment pattern), you may be able to enrol and get credit towards your Deakin degree.
-Visit our cross institutional enrolment webpage for information.
+If another institution offers a non-core law unit or units not offered at Deakin that you want to undertake as part of your course (and it works with your enrolment pattern), you may be able to enrol and get credit towards your Deakin degree.
+Visit our apply for cross institutional study in law webpage for information.

-Law students should note the following: at present to meet the requirements of admission to practice as a barrister and solicitor in Victoria, university graduates are required to firstly ensure their LLB or JD, and Priestly 11, subjects do not invoke the 'stale admission' policy.
+It’s important to note that at present, to meet the requirements of admission to practice as a barrister and solicitor in Victoria, university graduates are required to firstly ensure their LLB or JD, and Priestly 11 subjects do not invoke the 'stale admission' policy.

-If graduates completed their law degree and/or Priestly 11 and it is clear that the law in that discipline has since changed substantially, a student will need to re-enrol in the relevant Deakin unit/s and assessment, fees will be incurred.
-This re-enrolment in unit/s will depend upon the level of change that has occurred within the specific unit in issue, which must be assessed on an individual basis by an expert in the unit discipline.
+If graduates completed their law degree and/or Priestly 11 and the law in that discipline has since changed substantially, a student will need to re-enrol in the relevant Deakin unit/s and assessment, fees will be incurred.
+This re-enrolment will depend upon the level of change that has occurred within the specific unit in issue, which must be assessed on an individual basis by an expert in the unit discipline.

 Further, students who have received credit for prior learning (CPL) between the period of 2008 and 2014 may not satisfy the legal admission requirements for VLAB.
 This is because it is now required that the CPL unit be identical to the requirements under the legal admission rules.
-The law school has now amended its policy accordingly.
+Deakin Law School has now amended its policy accordingly.

 Any student who has or had CPL issued between 2008 and 2014, which is not accepted by VLAB for the purposes of admission must re-enrol in the unit/s and will be required to sit the assessment.